fur1233/LEAVE-MANAGEMENT-SYSTEM/README.md

 A big chunk of credit goes to https://www.youtube.com/@TutusFunny, without their video this project wouldn't be possible.

 Feel free to contribute to the project by submitting issues or pull requests.
-If you encounter any problems or have suggestions, please let us know by creating an issue.
-We appreciate your feedback!
+If you encounter any problems or have suggestions, please let me know by creating an issue.
+I appreciate your feedback!

 Disclaimer: This project is created for educational purposes and may not cover all security aspects required for a production environment.
 Use it responsibly and adapt it as needed.